sandrinec1967/simple2/demo.md

-This is the first line
+This is the first line!

-This is the second line
+This is the second line!

-and the third.
+and the third!